 - Currency, precious metals, and paper valuables like stock certificates

-- Outdoor property such as decks, fences, patios, landscaping, wells and septic systems, and hot tubs and pools
+- Outdoor property such as decks, fences, patios, landscaping, wells and septic systems, hot tubs and pools

 - Living expenses, like temporary housing (if flood damage deems your home uninhabitable)